dnav/dynlink/draft-ietf-core-dynlink.md

 Note: Due to the state synchronization based update of STint it may result in that resource value received in two sequential state synchronizations differs by more than st.

-###Greater Than (gt) {#gt}
+###Greater Than (gth) {#gth}
 When present, Greater Than indicates the upper limit value the resource value SHOULD cross before triggering a new state synchronization.
 State synchronization only occurs when the resource value exceeds the specified upper limit value.
-The actual resource value is used for the synchronization rather than the gt value.
-If the value continues to rise, no new state synchronizations are generated as a result of gt.
+The actual resource value is used for the synchronization rather than the gth value.
+If the value continues to rise, no new state synchronizations are generated as a result of gth.
 If the value drops below the upper limit value and then exceeds the upper limit then a new state synchronization is generated.

-###Less Than (lt) {#lt}
+###Less Than (lth) {#lth}
 When present, Less Than indicates the lower limit value the resource value SHOULD cross before triggering a new state synchronization.
 State synchronization only occurs when the resource value is less than the specified lower limit value.
-The actual resource value is used for the synchronization rather than the lt value.
-If the value continues to fall no new state synchronizations are generated as a result of lt.
+The actual resource value is used for the synchronization rather than the lth value.
+If the value continues to fall no new state synchronizations are generated as a result of lth.
 If the value rises above the lower limit value and then drops below the lower limit then a new state synchronization is generated.

 ### Attribute Interactions

-Pmin, pmax, st, gt and lt may be present in the same query.
+Pmin, pmax, st, gth and lth may be present in the same query.

 If pmin and pmax are present in a query then they take precedence over the other parameters.
-Thus even if st, gt or lt are met, if pmin has not been exceeded then no state synchronization occurs.
-Likewise if st, gt or lt have not been met and pmax time has expired then state synchronization occurs.
+Thus even if st, gth or lth are met, if pmin has not been exceeded then no state synchronization occurs.
+Likewise if st, gth or lth have not been met and pmax time has expired then state synchronization occurs.
 The current value of the resource is used for the synchronization.
-If pmin time is exceeded and st, gt or lt are met then the current value of the resource is synchronized.
+If pmin time is exceeded and st, gth or lth are met then the current value of the resource is synchronized.
 If st is also included, a state synchronization resulting from pmin or pmax updates STinit with the synchronized value.

-If gt and lt are included gt MUST be greater than lt otherwise an error CoAP error code 4.00 "Bad Request" (or equivalent) MUST be returned.
+If gth and lth are included gth MUST be greater than lth otherwise an error CoAP error code 4.00 "Bad Request" (or equivalent) MUST be returned.

-If st is included in a query with a gt or lt attribute then state synchronizations occur only when the conditions described by st AND gt or st AND gl are met.
+If st is included in a query with a gth or lth attribute then state synchronizations occur only when the conditions described by st AND gth or st AND gl are met.

 Binding Table     {#binding_table}